Trying my Hand at Letter Carving

 But, that was too many things to keep track of all at once, and my thin, straight grooves turned out to be neither thin, nor straight.

-Eilidh’s effortless carving was, in fact, a result of many years of effort.
+Eilidh’s effortless carving was—no surprise—a result of many years of effort.

 Some of Eilidh’s work, as seen in her studio.